Stargate: Atlantis

-Using the Pegasus Galaxy stargate system, team members discover a new planet, where they explore, meet the indigenous population, and learn that the Pegasus galaxy is dominated by a terrible enemy known as the "Wraith".
-Although first encountered whilst in a long-term hibernation state, the expedition unintentionally and prematurely wakes the Wraith, alerting them to the reemergence of Atlantis, a new race of humans, and a potential new feeding ground: The Milky Way galaxy.
-Despite being vastly outnumbered, the team must defend and protect the city, the locals, and the entire expedition.Stargate Atlantis was a spin-off television series from Stargate SG-1.
-A new feature film was originally intended to transition the two series after the sixth season of SG-1.
-Later, SG-1 was renewed for a seventh season, and the feature film was then planned to transition that season.
-Finally, when SG-1 was renewed for an eighth season, the intended film instead became the two-part season finale episode "Lost City", and the setting of Stargate Atlantis was moved to the Pegasus galaxy.
-This allowed the two shows to exist side-by-side within the same fictional universe, and later the two shows even become interconnected.
-Atlantis was developed by most of the same people and in the same studios as SG-1.Atlantis debuted on the Sci-Fi Channel on July 16, 2004, starring Joe Flanigan and Torri Higginson in the lead roles, with Rainbow Sun Francks, David Hewlett, and Rachel Luttrell alongside.
+Atlantis debuted on the Sci-Fi Channel on July 16, 2004, starring Joe Flanigan and Torri Higginson in the lead roles, with Rainbow Sun Francks, David Hewlett, and Rachel Luttrell alongside.
 Hewlett and Higginson's characters had previously appeared in SG-1 (though Higginson inherited the role from actress Jessica Steen).
 In Atlantis second season, Paul McGillion and Jason Momoa (replacing Francks) were added as regulars.
 At the end of the third season, Higginson and McGillion were removed as regulars, both serving recurring roles in the 4th season.
 Season 4 brought in Amanda Tapping, reprising her role as Samantha Carter from SG-1, and Jewel Staite in a recurring role.
 Tapping left the show for Season 5 to concentrate on Sanctuary, and was replaced by Robert Picardo, who reprised his role as Richard Woolsey from both SG-1 and Atlantis.
-However, in late summer 2008 it was announced that SciFi would not renew Atlantis.
+However, in late summer 2008, it was announced that SciFi would not renew Atlantis.
 The final episode aired on January 9, 2009.